bsappe/latin102/quiz1.md

 2. Centaurs were being killed by Hercules.
 (Use the perfect tense) - interficiebantur
 3. Centaurs were killed by Hercules.
 (Use the perfect tense) - interfecti sunt
 4. When Hercules killed the Centaurs, he carried off Deianira.
 (Emphasize the circumstance, not the timing, of what Hercules did.) - interficeret
-5. ❌At the moment when Deianira saw Hercules’ garment burst into flames, she realized the Centaur had lied to her. - videat
+5. At the moment when Deianira saw Hercules’ garment burst into flames, she realized the Centaur had lied to her. - videret
-       - (Revised: videret)
 6. Hercules led Deianira in marriage (i.e., he married her). - duxit
-7. ❌Hercules repeatedly asked Eurytus for permission to marry Iole. - rogavit
+7. Hercules repeatedly asked Eurytus for permission to marry Iole. -  rogabat
-       - (Revised: rogabat)